-In this post, I will share the tools, gear, and FPV drones that I use on a daily basis.
-I test and review products regularly, and while I recommend various products, the ones mentioned here are my personal favorites.
-I try to update this post as often as I can, but please do check the edit history at the bottom to make sure you are getting the latest info.
-Please let me know if this post gets a little outdated and I will update it asap.
+In this post, I’ll share the tools, gear, and FPV drones that I use on a daily basis.
+I regularly test new products, and while I make many recommendations, these are the personal favorites I use most often.
+I try to update this post as frequently as possible, but please check the edit history at the bottom to make sure you’re getting the latest information.
+If you notice anything that looks outdated, let me know and I’ll update it as soon as possible.

 Disclaimer: I am not sponsored by any company; all opinions are my own.